tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 At the point when you have finished your project, you have to do the followings:

-1. Update the Last modified field in the project note’s header section for the last subtask you have worked on with the current timestamp.
+1. Update the Last modified field in the project note's header section for the last subtask you have worked on with the current timestamp.
 1. Move the project note to the 3_completed notebook by drag and drop.
 1. If you are using the admin note, change the project status to DONE.
 1. If you are using log notes, log that you have finished a project.